Arindamdeb300/Sourcingtoolkit2021/New tool request format.md

-## If you find something broken or if you want to add a new company please **contribute with a pull request**.
+## If you find something broken or if you want to add any new tool please **contribute with a pull request**.

 ## Adding or editing something